yemiwebby/symfony-react-app/README.md

 export default Home;
 ```

-Here, what you have done is to import the required modules (some of the files will be created later in this section) and within the `render()` method, you included the navigation bar and used React-Router to render the appropriate components.
+Here we imported the required modules (some of the files will be created later in this section) and within the `render()` method, included the navigation bar, and used React-Router to render the appropriate components.

 ## The User Component